Vivonzty15/My-Casino-in-Typescript/README.md

     - should I make a function to check a hand for an ace
 - should I not update count in dealCard()?
 - create image elements for cards in JS instead of HTML

+scenarios
+    Dealing card to dealer
+        - If the dealer's score is equal to 17 and Ace in their hand.
+Ace equals 1 and deal card.
+          Else if dealer's score equals player's score, endGame(push)
+        - Dealer's score + card value is greater than 21 and Ace in their hand, Ace equals 1, deal card.
+Else Endgame(win) Dealing card to player
+        - If the player's score + the card value is greater than 21 and Ace in their hand, Ace equals 1.
+Else endGame(lose)